Can You Potty Train a Cockatiel? Effective Tips & Tricks

 Cockatiels, like most birds, have preferred areas where they like to defecate.
 They also will sometimes exhibit certain behaviors right before they poop.
 For example, they may take a step back and lift their tail before defecating.
 Potty training will be much easier if you can determine when it is about to poop by seeing it move to its favorite spot and exhibit its pre-poo behaviors.

-2. Decide Where You Want It to Poop
+2. Decide Where You Want Your Pet to Poop

-Before you can begin potty training, decide where you want your cockatiel’s designated poop spot when it’s outside its cage.
-You might want it to return to the cage to poop or have a special perch set up over the top of a garbage can.
+Before you can begin potty training, decide where you want your cockatiel’s designated poop spot when they’re outside their cage.
+You might want them to return to the cage to poop or have a special perch set up over the top of a garbage can.
 Some people put paper plates down on the cage floor for their birds to poop on top of.

-Wherever you choose, make sure it’s a place your bird can easily access on its own.
+Wherever you choose, make sure it’s a place your bird can easily access on their own.

 3. Keep a Close Watch

-When your cockatiel is outside its cage, observe it closely for signs it has to poop.
-When you see it beginning to exhibit such signs, take it to its designated poop spot.
-If you don’t recognize any behavioral cues that defecation is about to occur, take it to the poop spot every 15 minutes.
+When your cockatiel is outside their cage, observe them closely for signs they have to poop.
+When you see your pet beginning to exhibit such signs, take them to their designated poop spot.
+If you don’t recognize any behavioral cues that defecation is about to occur, take them to the poop spot every 15-30 minutes.

 4. Praise & Reward